CNCLgithub/ReconMem/README.md

 This repository contains the data collected for Study 3 and the analyses scripts in the following manuscript:

-Lin, Q., Li, Z., Lafferty, J. & Yildirim, I. (submitted).
-From seeing to remembering: Images with harder-to-reconstruct representations leave stronger memory traces.
+Lin, Q., Li, Z., Lafferty, J. & Yildirim, I. (2024).
+Images with harder-to-reconstruct visual representations leave stronger memory traces. _Nature Human Behaviour_

 The data used for Studies 1 and 2 are from a publicly available dataset from the following paper: